 For all of you wanting to try lasagna gardening.

-Because the harvest can be way longer than 3 months.
+Because it’s possible to have a harvest way longer than 3 months.

-I can’t wait to read my copy of this book!
-I think it would be so handy to have everything laid out week by week, especially when things get really busy in late summer.
+It’s really handy to have everything laid out week by week, especially when things get busy in late summer.

 Apartment dwellers rejoice!
 This one is for you.